is unbelievably rich in beauty, in history, in arts, in culture. Walk

 Dates: Next scheduled tour will likely be in November, 2014.
 However, if you want to arrange one earlier for yourself or your group, contact us and we'll see if we can make it work.

 11 days Dates: TBA Cost: please enquire through the "Contact Us" page.

 two cities defined the urban life of the Roman Empire.
 Rome, the huge

 metropolis, the father of our sense of what it means to be civilized

 and urban.
-Rome, the incomparable, the Eternal.
+Rome, the incomparable, the Eternal, from the Forum to the Vatican.
 And Naples, where the city life of the Roman Empire is displayed more clearly than anywhere else (Pompeii and

-Hercularneum) and where we find the greatest archaeological museum in the world and the greatest pizza in the world, in the most vibrant city in Italy.
+Herculaneum) and where we find the greatest archaeological museum in the world and the greatest pizza in the world in the most vibrant city in Italy.

 Douglas Kenning is a university teacher, actor,

 classical scholar, and guide.
 He lives in Sicily, has given tours of Naples, and has been the